Top 9 Challenges for Small Business Owners

-Top Challenges for Small Businesses in 2020
+Top Challenges for Small Business

-(2) Cashflow is Still the Biggest Concern
+(2) Business Cashflow is Still the Biggest Problem

 No matter how profitable a business is or how many assets it has, without cash, there is no business.
 You will not be able to cover major recurring costs like rent and payroll, pay business tax, fulfil supplier invoices or purchase supplies and equipment to maintain your operations.
 Effectively, the business will be strangled.

 (3) The Threat of Cyberattacks Continues to Grow

 Cyberattacks occur every second and, if you run a small or medium-sized business, you’re a prime target.
 According to the latest figures from the Federation of Small Businesses (FSB), small businesses in the UK are collectively subject to nearly 10,000 cyberattacks a day, with the cost of these attacks estimated at £4.5 billion a year.

 (4) There’s a Growing Shortage of Business Talent